leandronsp/crawlr/README.md

-Yet Another Crawler
+Crawlr
 ==========

-A web crawler, which given a URL, outputs a sitemap with the assets links for each page within the same URL domain.
+A simple web crawler, which given a URL, outputs a sitemap with the assets links for each page within the same URL domain.

 * Ruby 2.2.3+
 * Rails 4.2.6+